 Lewis & Clark College Policy

 Lewis & Clark is committed to developing and offering programs that challenge our students academically and introduce them to other ways of being and knowing.
 This commitment includes operating programs in both traditional (e.g. Western Europe) and non-traditional locations (e.g. East and West Africa).
 Please be assured that our first priority is the safety and well-being of our students at all program locations.
 If at any time during the development or operation of a program it becomes necessary to postpone or evacuate, we will do so by weighing a number of recommendations, including the Centers for Disease Control and the US Department of State, with on-site reports from our in-country faculty and staff, bearing in mind that general statements about an entire country may not be applicable in a specific area where a program is operating.
 For example, instead of immediate evacuation, we may consider moving the program location within the country or geographic region.
-We have successfully operated programs for close to sixty years using this form of sound and informed judgment.
+We have successfully operated programs for more than sixty years using this form of sound and informed judgment.